 - Personal competence training and comprehensive support measures for networking and career development

 HDS-LEE doctoral researchers are closely supervised by their thesis advisory committee.
 Such a committee is comprised of the two PIs who have initiated the doctoral project and a scientific co-advisor.
-Doctoral researchers will be hosted by the institutes of their PIs to enhance communication and exchange with the respective research groups.
+Doctoral researchers will be hosted by one or both of their PIs' institutes to foster close collaboration and active exchange with the respective research groups.

 Funding and Duration of the Program